MichaelJahns/codeChallenges/readMEs/bikeLock.md

             0     1     2     3     4     5     6     7     8     9
             |_____|_____|_____|_____|_____|_____|_____|_____|_____|

-Viewed this way we can see a pattern emerge and form our algorithm
+Viewed this way we can see a pattern emerge and form our algorithm, for values greater 5 it is more expediant to count down, for values less than 6 it is more expediant to count up.

             -4   -3    -2    -1          +1    +2    +3    +4     +5